 Option 1: Include the following if customer does not elect to purchase FORS for any of its resources.
-Use Option 1 in July 2026 Amendment.
+Use Option 1 for all customers in July 2026 Amendment.

 3.5 Forced Outage Reserve Service (FORS)

 «Customer Name» is not purchasing FORS.